etalab/transport-site/learning_track.md

 * Compile it and launch the tests
 * Download one GTFS and convert it locally

+### Run MinIO for a local S3 bucket

+Copy the miniorc template: `cp .miniorc.template .miniorc` and follow steps in this file.

 ### IDEAS for the next steps

 * Understanding the code behind https://github.com/etalab/transport-site/pull/1373